What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 After 2 months, the puppy is given meat in finely chopped pieces (about 1x1 cm), as the puppy grows, the meat is cut into larger pieces, but not larger than 2x3 cm (pieces for goulash), otherwise the puppy may choke.

-On the day, a puppy of 2 months of age is given 70 g of meat with the addition of vegetable oil (corn, olive, sunflower ~ ? teaspoon), then, as the baby grows, this portion increases slightly.
+A 2-month-old puppy is given 70 g of meat per day with the addition of vegetable oil (corn, olive, sunflower ~ ½ teaspoon), then, as the baby grows, this portion increases slightly.

-But you should always remember that chow chow is a specific breed that has its own characteristics, and one of them is that adult chow chow dogs practically do not need meat, they are more vegetarians than meat eaters, so overfeeding a puppy with meat can lead to to a breakdown in metabolism.
+But you should always remember that the Chow Chow is a specific breed that has its own characteristics, and one of them is that adult Chow Chow dogs practically do not need meat, they are more likely to be vegetarians than meat eaters, so overfeeding the puppy with meat can lead to to a breakdown in metabolism.

 After four months